In the photo above, I had to adjust one leg to accommodate the terrain while taking the shot.

 More on the length of a hunting bipod later...

-Most bipods on the market can be used for a downhill or uphill shot.
-But a feature I really like having is the ability to rotate the bipod around for an uphill shot which then allows the claw feet to come into contact with the ground a little more solid.
-This is all achieved by the ball and socket design that a bipod like Rugged Ridge has.
+Most bipods on the market can be used for both downhill and uphill shots.
+But a feature I really like having is the ability to rotate the bipod around for an uphill shot, which then allows the claw feet to come into contact with the ground a little more solidly.
+This is all achieved by the ball-and-socket design that a bipod like Rugged Ridge has.
 Or you could also use this feature with the bipod in a normal position when shooting steep downhill shots off a cliff.

-There hasn’t been a lot of situations where I’ve had to flip my bipod around to take a steep uphill shot, but I have that feature if I ever need it.
+There haven’t been many situations where I’ve had to flip my bipod around to take a steep uphill shot, but I have that feature if I ever need it.

 If you prefer a bipod that attaches to a sling stud in the stock, then by all means go that route.
 Either method works great.